Strengthening Governance

 Our remuneration for outside directors consists of a fixed basic remuneration only, without performance-linked or stock remuneration, considering their role to avoid excessive risky business decisions by internal management and to ensure their independence.
 We consider that this structure will further ensure the supervisory responsibility of outside directors.

-The amount of performance-based basic remuneration for each director and executive officer is linked to consolidated operating income and other business results, and is calculated based on an evaluation by independent outside evaluators.
+The amount of performance-based basic remuneration for each director and executive officer is linked to consolidated operating income and other business results, and is calculated based on internal evaluations and evaluations by independent outside evaluators.

 Independent Outside Evaluators:Two university professors from the field of business administration.
 Based on recommendations from